AlexCastVix/test/README.md

 To run correctly the code:
 -Notebook and dataset should be in the same place -Having the correct Python packages (matplotlib, numpy, mlrose_hiive...)

+# README Assignment 3

+3 JupyterNotebooks (one for each dataset, one for an example chart) 1 PDF